Why measles is on the rise in the U.S. and measles protection

 The measles, mumps and rubella (MMR) vaccine is very effective in controlling measles outbreaks.
 One dose of the MMR vaccine provides 93% protection.
 Two doses results in 97% effectiveness.
 (Two doses are given, usually 28 days apart.)

-Breakthrough infections (when someone becomes infected after they have been vaccinated) can occur, especially in communities experiencing an outbreak where high levels of measles virus are circulating.
-The number of breakthrough infections currently seen is about 5% of the total measles cases being reported.
+Breakthrough infections (when someone becomes infected after they have been vaccinated) can occur on rare occasions, especially in communities experiencing an outbreak where high levels of measles virus are circulating.
+However, cases are generally much less severe in people who contract measles after vaccination.

 If your local community, college or a workplace reports an outbreak of measles or mumps, public health authorities may contact you to recommend an additional dose of the MMR vaccine.